SalomePlatform/yacs/doc/calcium.rst

     ##g.install()
     ##g.make_appli("appli",restrict=["KERNEL","GUI","YACS"])

 ..
-[1]  La bibliothèque CALCIUM est partagée par plusieurs composants d'un même container, elle a donc besoin d'un pointeur sur le composant pour identifier les ports demandés.
+[1] The CALCIUM library is shared between several components in a single container, therefore it needs a pointer to the component to identify the requested ports.

+..
+[Calcium1] EDF report HI-26/03/007/A
+..
+[Calcium2] EDF report HI-76/96/009/B